julianvb03/MOM-Implementation/server/README.md

 ## Endpoints

 The API provides several endpoint to apply or use different numerical methods for different purposes.
-The available endpoints are:
+The available endpoints are at the [Endpoint Documentation File](Endpoints).

-- `GET /`: Verifies if the API is Up.

 ## Contribution